blankspacecommunity/py-pookkalam/README.md

 </p>

 3. **Submission Options**: Once you've perfected your Athapookkalam masterpiece, you have two exciting options:
    - **Pull Request**: Submit your creation by sending a pull request.
-Show off your coding skills and the beauty of Kerala's culture to the world!
       - *Create a separate folder with your full name and save the python code along with the screenshot of the output*
    - **Google Form**: Alternatively, you can submit your design using the Google Form link provided.
-We can't wait to see the kaleidoscope of designs you come up with.
       - [Submit via google form](https://forms.gle/VcL3JiUP32ZHS9tX8)

 ### Let's Celebrate Onam Together!